kevinkaske/pooch/README.md

 ```

 ##Getting Started
+###Apache
+A .htaccess file is included by default to route requests through index.php and remove index.php from the URL.
+If you are using a webserver besides Apache (Nginx for example) you will need to configure it to rewrite the URL and pass the request through index.php.

 ###Database Setup
 We are now ready to hook the database up.
 You can either use a GUI tool like MySQL Workbench or the MySQL CLI.
 To create a DB named
 "pound" using the CLI type the following: